 The Daniel Acker Scholars Program serves as an integral part of the University at Buffalo’s (UB) efforts to recruit and retain academically talented and diverse students.
 Through a unique educational experience, the Daniel Acker Scholars Program prepares its students, who have strong leadership potential and a commitment to community service, to be future leaders in their chosen field of study.
 The Acker Scholars Program is an individualized admissions program that helps its scholars achieve academic and personal success.
 By fostering a culture of acceptance and inclusion, the Acker Scholars Program encourages students to embrace all aspects of their social identities, which is an essential component of them growing into well-rounded students.

+The Acker Scholars Program staff work hard to advise, encourage, and groom their students to pursue undergraduate research opportunities, engaging internships, and enriching community service endeavors, to eventually complete graduate-level degrees and successfully enter into the work force.
 Acker Scholars have a long tradition of contributing to student leadership at UB and participating in community service.
 Participants have completed medical, dental and law school, MBAs, and various graduate programs nationally and at UB.

 Last updated: April 28, 2017 2:23 pm EST